How to prepare your farm for goat kidding season

 Do you know what to expect when your goat is expecting?
 Kidding can be an intimidating adventure.
 Rest assured, nature and your doe will do most of the work.
 But preparing ahead of time can help ease your worries and make the goat kidding season go smoothly.

 The first step in preparing for your newborn goat kids is to have a space ready for them.

 Baby goats need 16 square feet of clean, dry space.
 The space should be well ventilated and bedded with clean, dry bedding.
-As you plan the space, remember goats require 20-25 square feet each when they grow into adults.
+As you plan the space, remember each goat requires 20-25 square feet when they grow into adults.

 After planning and preparing space for your new goat kids, you should begin gathering supplies for their arrival.
 Having a birthing kit ready will help you prepare for a stress-free delivery.

-- Towels: Use towels to cover the bedding during birth, dry off the newborn goats and clean up birthing fluids.
+- Towels: To cover the bedding during birth, dry off the newborn goats and clean up birthing fluids.
 Puppy training pads also work well as a birthing surface.

-- 7% iodine tincture and an empty bottle: For dipping the kids’ umbilical cords.
+- 7% iodine tincture and an empty bottle: For dipping the kid’s umbilical cord.
 A pill bottle is an example of a good size and shape for holding the iodine during dipping.

 - Sterile lubrication: In case you need to enter the doe’s vaginal opening to assist with the birth.

 - Garbage bags: For collecting afterbirth and soiled towels.